mattytrentini/micropython_workshop/pages/shields/buzzer.rst

   buzzing
 - Sets the PWM duty cycle to 0 -- stops the buzzer producing any noise (as it is once again enabled 0% of the time)
+- Deinitialises the buzzer -- this should be done once the buzzer is not being used, and the buzzer reinitialised (via ``buzzer = machine.PWM(buzzer_pin)``) if we want to use it again. **NOTE**: If we don't do this and then we change the ``buzzer_pin`` variable in any way (such as running the above code again, re-setting ``buzzer_pin``), the buzzer will stop working and we will be required to unplug and re-plug the board to get it to work again!

 A couple of the numbers in here may seem a tad arbitrary, so lets explain them a bit better.